0dminnimda/abstract-fps/README.md

 # AbstractFPS

-My take on architecting abstract FPS
+My attempt to create an abstract FPS architecture

 I plan to make it as little as possible, yet as open as possible to changes, abstract fps, implement the most popular mechanics